javimuu/detect-language/README.md

 # detect-language

+Allows the user to find what languages are displayed in the tab.
+It also finds all occurences of the selected language.

+##Functionality

-Select a language and find all string occurred in webpage
+Select a language and find all strings that occur in the webpage.